Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 ### Evaluations methods

-All the methods I used have the same accuracy or in generale score evaluation to get a good comparison over the results:
+All the methods I used have the same accuracy or in generale score evaluation to get a good comparison over the results.

 ### Decision Tree